Jameskmonger/chimneypot/README.md

 ## Usage

-Chimneypot was designed to be simple, succint and easy to use.
+Chimneypot was designed to be simple, succinct and easy to use.

 ## License